 9. Kitchen with free Tea and Coffee

 There’s a great kitchen with all the utensils you need for cooking for yourself.
 They also have free tea or coffee.
+It was in this kitchen where the nasties came.

 10. New Friends